SonahtQ/FinalSkipList/API.md

 ### `getByScore(score, [fullResult, [fromTail]])`
 `average O(log(N)+M) - where M is the number of values with same score`

 Returns an array of values with a given score.
-When `fullResult` specified as `true`, then returns array of tuples `[value, score, rank]`.
+When `fullResult` specified as `true`, then returns array of `{value, score, rank}` objects.

 When `fromTail` (default: false) is set to `true`, then searching proceeds from tail instead from head of skiplist.
 It'll be slightly faster when You are sure that `score` is somewhere in second half of skiplist.